 Surprise engagement party ideas

 We love to see the engagement party planned as part of the proposal.
 If there are people that you can’t imagine celebrating without them, invite them for drinks on a nearby rooftop or a cocktail party at a classic hotel in your town or as part of a weekend of surprises.
-Another perk–it’s quick.
-You party hard, and then you can shift all your attention back to planning your wedding remotely.
+Another perk—it’s quick.
+You’ll party all night, and then you can shift all your attention back to planning your wedding remotely.

-“Let’s see the ring” is a phrase engaged couples hear again and again and again.
-When the ring plays a leading role (Was it passed down from grandma or picked to match your personal style from Blue Nile?) lean into the proposal’s excitement with cheeky nods to the engagement ring throughout the party.
+“Let’s see the ring” is a phrase engaged couples hear again and again.
+When the ring plays a leading role (was it passed down from grandma or picked to match your personal style from Blue Nile?) lean into the proposal’s excitement with cheeky nods to the engagement ring throughout the party.